This post may contain affiliate links. Please read our disclosure policy

 Instructions

-• Preheat oven to 400F.
+• Preheat oven or Traeger Grill to 400F.

 • In a separate, cold pan, add the bacon and set over medium heat.
 Cook, stirring occasionally, until the bacon is golden brown and slightly crispy.
-Transfer to a paper towel-lined plate and set aside.
+Transfer the bacon to a paper towel-lined plate and set aside.
 Discard all but 2 tablespoons of bacon grease.

 • Lower the oven to 325F.